Jehovah Elroi – The God Who Sees The Afflicted

 • BE KIND TO YOURSELF

 The enemy loves to threaten our identity through abusive people.
 In abusive relationships there is silent treatment, belittling, invalidation of feelings or you are completely ignored, gaslighting, domestic violence etc. People who internalize the cruel treatment are taught subconsciously to also not be kind to themselves.
 When you have lived most of your life being mishandled, your mind will start working against you and accept this as the norm.
 However, you are precious, please take care of yourself and do things that make you happy.
-Do not self hate or self reject yourself, by choosing narcissists as friends and lovers.
+Do not self hate or self reject, by choosing narcissists as friends and lovers.

 • DO NOT LIVE IN ISOLATION

-• PRAY FOR THOSE WHO ABUSED YOU
+• PRAY FOR THOSE WHO HURT YOU

 The bible instructs us in Luke 6:38 that we should “bless those who curse us and pray for those who mistreat us”.
 Please ask God to shine his light on the lost people’s paths, so that one day they will experience his love that softens hearts and they will stop the cycle of damaging others.
 Praying for people that hurt you will help you to release them completely and also help you to grow in Christ.
 Who doesn’t want a heart just like his?